Free Jordan Algebras and Representations of $\widehat{\mathfrak{sl}}_2(J)$: Is a generalized HW category?

 The free Jordan algebra $J=J(D)$ is viewed as an augmented Jordan algebra with augmentation ideal $J_+=\bigoplus_{n>0} J(D)_n$.
-Under the hypothesis that $\Mod(\bPSL_2(J(D))$ is a generalized HW category (as defined in Section \ref{defGHW}), we show that the conjectural formula of \cite{KM} for $\dim J_n(D)$ is correct.
+In this section, we consider the category $\Mod(\bPSL_2(J(D)))$, relating it to the framework of $\hbox{Ext}$-vanishing and generalized highest weight categories introduced in Part B.